 Quality Governance and the Evolution of Quality Management Review

-Quality governance can be defined as an overarching framework which provides assurance of compliance with regulatory requirements, industry standards, and continuous quality improvement - while enabling the risk and issue escalation process.
-Quality governance structures and processes provide transparency to management into how well the Quality Management System (QMS) is functioning.
+Quality governance can be defined as an overarching framework that provides assurance of compliance with regulatory requirements, industry standards, and continuous quality improvement – while enabling the risk and issue escalation process.
+Quality governance structures and processes provide transparency to management in how well the Quality Management System (QMS) is functioning.
 Today, with the rapidly changing regulatory environment and the adoption of ICH E6 R2, the concept of quality governance is being challenged across the entirety of organizations.1It is no longer adequate to assume quality governance is a process owned by quality, but rather it must be owned by the business.

 To take active steps in establishing effective quality governance, it important to be able to establish a clear pathway for issue escalation and information flow coupled with the distribution of resources and support all while driving the idea of continuous improvement.
 This can be overwhelming when thinking about how quality plays a part in the different levels of an organization.
 So how can we start to build this process?